6 Home Remedies For Repairing Heat Damaged Hair + Prevention

 • Dull Hair

 Fried hair looks dull and lifeless.
-This is because damaged hair fibers cause light to scatter instead of bounce back, giving it a rather faded, lusterless appearance.
+This is because damaged hair fibers cause light to scatter instead of bounce back, giving it a somewhat faded, lusterless appearance.
+You may know how to treat fried hair with the help of hair masks and suitable shampoo to get your healthy hair back.

 • Fading Hair Color